 How I could condense myself into a few pages of paint and charcoal?
 I browsed the internet and looked for tips in forums and books, attended courses, life drawing classes and portfolio viewings.

 The rejection letters kept coming.

-I used all my money for art supplies and shipping my portfolio or traveling to different colleges in Germany and Austria.
+I used all my money for art supplies and shipping my portfolio or traveling to different colleges in Germany and Austria, even the UK.
 And still I got nowhere near the final exam.